 | ✓ Update product listings regularly as availability changes | ✗ Claim any product will cure chronic sleep disorders |

-No. Meg is not a physician, sleep therapist, or licensed medical professional.
-She's someone who spent eight years with chronic insomnia, developed a systematic approach to diagnosing her own sleep problems, and built this site to share that framework.
+No. I'm not a physician, sleep therapist, or licensed medical professional of any kind.
+I'm someone who spent eight years with chronic insomnia, developed a systematic way to diagnose my own sleep problems, and built this site to share that framework.
 Everything here should be treated as informed personal research — not medical advice.

 Yes.
-We participate in affiliate programs including Amazon Associates.
-If you purchase through one of our links, we earn a small commission at no additional cost to you.
-Affiliate income does not influence recommendation order — the diagnostic tools use sleep science criteria, not commission rates.
+I participate in affiliate programs including Amazon Associates.
+If you purchase through one of my links, I earn a small commission at no additional cost to you.
+That income helps keep this site running.
+It doesn't influence which products I recommend — my diagnostic tools use sleep science criteria, not commission rates.